A drug offers hope amid spikes in coronavirus infections

 Countries that appeared to have largely contained the virus are seeing new outbreaks.

-In China, authorities on Tuesday locked down a third neighborhood in Beijing to contain an outbreak that has infected more than 100 people.
-Most of the cases have been linked to the capital’s Xinfadi wholesale food market, and people lined up for massive testing of anyone who had visited in the past two weeks or come in contact with them.
+In China, authorities have taken drastic action to contain an outbreak in Beijing that has infected more than 135 people.
+Most of the cases have been linked to the capital’s Xinfadi wholesale food market, with several neighborhoods near it and another market locked down and thousands ordered to be tested.
+The city also has suspended sports games, closed entertainment venues, and cut back domestic flights, among other measures.

-New Zealand, which hadn’t seen a new case in three weeks, was investigating a case in which two women who flew in from London to see a dying parent were allowed to leave quarantine and drive halfway across the country before they were tested and found to be positive.
+New Zealand, which hadn’t seen a new case in three weeks, was investigating after two women who flew in from London to see a dying parent were allowed to leave quarantine and drive halfway across the country before they were tested and found to be positive.

 The reemergence of the virus in the country once praised for how it handled infections raised the specter that international air travel could trigger a fresh wave of contagion just as countries are reopening airports to stimulate tourism.